hubverse-org/hubDocs/docs/source/user-guide/hub-structure.md

 ```

-* Optionally, a hub may store any files necessary to define continuous integration workflows, for example for the purpose of validating submissions or updating target data.
+* Optionally, a hub may store any files necessary to define continuous integration workflows, such as those for validating submissions or updating target data.

-Although most hubs to date have been housed in GitHub repositories, the proposed structure is more general and can be adapted for use on any shared filesystem.
+Although most hubs have been housed in GitHub repositories, the proposed structure is more general and can be adapted to any shared filesystem.